 Ingmar Bergman said it best: “To shoot a film is to organize an entire universe.”
-And French writer/director Michel Gondry has been heeding this advice since the 90s.
-With his start in music videos—Foo Fighters, “Everlong;” Björk, “Bachelorette;” Kylie Minogue, “Come Into My World”—Gondry has specialized in handmade worlds that are left of center and slightly magical.
+And French writer/director Michel Gondry has been heeding this advice since the ’90s.
+With his start in music videos—Foo Fighters, “Everlong;” Björk, “Bachelorette;” Kylie Minogue, “Come Into My World”—Gondry has specialized in handmade worlds left of center and slightly magical.

-That is the age in which Gondry situates his latest film, Microbe & Gasoline.
-Fans of Eternal Sunshine and The Science of Sleep won’t find as much whimsy and magical realism in Microbe & Gasoline, but they will see where those threads originated from.
+That is the age in which Gondry situates his latest film, Microbe and Gasoline.
+Fans of Eternal Sunshine and The Science of Sleep won’t find as much whimsy and magical realism in Microbe and Gasoline, but they will see where those threads originated.

-Théo isn’t happy with his family life and wants to travel to the center of France where he once attended a wonderful summer camp—one where the women’s breast were big and the kids played all day.
+Théo isn’t happy with his family life and wants to travel to the center of France where he once attended a wonderful summer camp—one where the women’s breasts were big, and the kids played all day.
 Daniel returns Théo’s friendship by helping him build a makeshift car.
 Since the small, handmade automobile isn’t street-legal, Daniel devises a plan to conceal it as a tiny house.
-It works quite well and Daniel and Théo take off on their five-mile and hour excursion.
+It works quite well, and Daniel and Théo take off in their five-mile an hour excursion.

-The best parts of Microbe & Gasoline are this journey, which takes the two teens through harmless, but revealing, twists and turns.
-According to press notes, this is a journey that Gondry himself took as a child and as he looks back on the events of his childhood, the friends he made and the adventures he undertook, he does so with rose-colored glasses.
+The best parts of Microbe and Gasoline are this journey, which takes the two teens through harmless but revealing twists and turns.
+According to press notes, this is a journey that Gondry himself took as a child, and as he looks back on the events of his childhood, the friends he made, and the adventures he undertook, he does so with rose-colored glasses.
 And much like the work of Mark Twain, it is a warm and welcoming shade.